Looking for something quirky to add to your garden? Perhaps something you can do yourself to make it truly unique?

 #4 Create a Compact Cascade Planter

 It’s a mouthful but has a nice ring to it so I had to include it…Not to mention what a cool idea it is.
 For those who are square metre challenged in the garden department, this is one for you.
+Also, it makes your garden look bigger, says EcoPeanut, a site which has a everything you need to know about living a more self-sufficient lifestyle.

 Great space saver and movable.
 You can purchase this pre-made one here.